 Agentic AI Security CMM — Standards Crosswalk Matrix

 The matrix is intentionally lossy: it surfaces the anchor controls in each standard for each CMM domain.
-Full Annex-by-Annex maps are scoped for follow-up sessions.
+Full Annex-by-Annex maps remain future work.

 Master matrix — CMM domain × standard